 Are you feeling a bit adventurous or are just tired of spending a fortune on shampoos with empty promises on the label?
 Did you know you can make your own!
 Koko News is here to help.
 Two recipes that are healthier, cheaper, more sustainable.
 Want to give it a try?

-There is one ingredient and only one that you should buy: base shampoo.
+While we will teach you how to do your own shampoo, there is one ingredient and only one that you should buy: base shampoo.
 Choose natural, vegan, organic or any other characteristics you require.
 You can add other beneficial ingredients to it and make your own shampoo!

 Oily Hair Shampoo